hammady/butt/README.md

 The most notable argument above is the `-v` which mounts a host path inside the container so that generated logs, recordings, stream titles are all read/written to the host.
 Note also that `--device /dev/snd` is important as it makes the audio devices on the host available to the container.
+This has been tested on Ubuntu.
+Windows and Macos hosts are not supported.